The Strategic Guide to Edge Computing

 Machine-to-machine (M2M) applications will account for half of all devices and connection by 2022.

 Smart homes.
 Cars with autopilot.
 Virtual reality social platforms.
 Mobile gaming.
+Artificial Intelligence.
 Edge computing can provide local compute for applications that can free up consumers’ time for leisure, keep us safe or make us more comfortable, deliver services more efficiently, and offer us bountiful ways to fill our free time.

 Examples of consumer edge applications: